 November issue (Autumn/Winter 2024) - 10th October 2024

 While many of the articles are sourced from Mountaineering Scotland members, the Editor is always looking for feature articles associated with Scotland or the exploits of Scottish-based walkers and climbers from any source.
-We prefer articles which take a ‘different’ look at our activities rather than straightforward descriptions of particular hill walks or climbs.
+We prefer articles which take a different look at our activities rather than straightforward descriptions of particular hill walks or climbs.

 Most book reviews are commissioned by the Editor from a pool of volunteers, but submitted book reviews should be approx. 250-300 words and be accompanied by a jpg image of the cover.

-The size of articles is not set in stone but, as a rough guide, a normal feature will be about two to four pages, with maybe as many as six pages for a major article.
-At roughly 6-700 words per page (plus pictures), that makes an average feature between 1200 and 3000 words.
+The size of articles is not set in stone but, as a rough guide, a normal feature will be about two to four pages, with maybe as many as five pages for a major article.
+At roughly 6-700 words per page (plus pictures), that makes an average feature between 1200 and 2500 words.
 We would normally use one or two photographs per page and, with few exceptions, would ask that the author supplies these (with the relevant permission to use) along with the text.
 Photographs should be supplied separately from the text, NOT embedded in it.

 We do not generally make any payment for articles or photographs used in The Scottish Mountaineer and rely on members of Mountaineering Scotland to contribute to their magazine free of charge.